Markin-Wang/MixViT/README.md

 ## Run the experiments.
-Using the scripts on scripts directory to train the model, e.g., train on Soy.Gbl dataset.
+Using the scripts on scripts directory to train the model, e.g., train on SoybeanGene dataset.

-    $ sh scripts/train_soygbl.sh
+    $ sh scripts/train_soybean_gene.sh